alessiocarta29/cavity-simple/README.md

 ### The two formulations are not identical, and should not be

-With `gamma = 1` the new solver does not reproduce the old CDS-in-matrix result exactly.
-It cannot, and the reason is worth spelling out.

-The diagonal `A_P` is different in the two cases, and `A_P` feeds both the Rhie–Chow damping and the pressure-correction equation.
-At convergence the mass imbalance vanishes, which leaves `A_P → 4μ + A_wall` for central differences but `A_P → Σ max(m,0) + 4μ + A_wall` for upwind.
-Where convection dominates, the second is much larger.

-So the gap between the two should grow with convection and shrink with grid refinement.
+The gap between the two should grow with convection and shrink with grid refinement.
 It does.
 Largest difference in `u`, as a fraction of the peak velocity, at N = 64: